Wall Street falls again as losses wipe out all post-election gains for the S&P 500

 The Trump administration imposed tariffs on imports from Canada and Mexico starting Tuesday and doubled tariffs against imports from China.
 All three countries announced retaliatory actions, sparking worries about a slowdown in the global economy.

-After sliding as much as 2% in the early going, the S&P 500 was down 0.1% in afternoon trading, with about 66% of the stocks in the benchmark index losing ground.
-At its lowest point of the day, the index had lost all of its gains following Election Day.
+The S&P 500 fell 1.2%, with more than 80% of the stocks in the benchmark index closing lower.
+The Dow Jones Industrial Average slid 1.6%.

-The Dow Jones Industrial Average, which earlier had been off by more than 840 points, was down 223 points, or 0.5%, as of 3 p.m.
-Eastern time.
+The Nasdaq composite slipped 0.4%.
+The tech-heavy index briefly reached a 10% decline from its most recent closing high, which is what the market considers a correction, but gains for Nvidia, Microsoft and other tech heavyweights helped pare those losses.

-The Nasdaq composite reversed an earlier drop and was 0.9% higher.
-The tech-heavy index briefly reached a 10% decline from its most recent closing high, which is what the market considers a correction, before paring its losses.
-Technology stocks have had a rough start to the year after leading the market higher in 2024, but gains for Nvidia, Microsoft and other tech heavyweights blunted some of the tariff-related selling elsewhere.
+Financial stocks were among the heaviest weights on the S&P 500 index.
+JPMorgan Chase fell 4% and Bank of America lost 6.3%.

 Markets in Europe fell sharply, with Germany's DAX falling 3.5% as automakers saw sharp losses.
 Stocks in Asia saw more modest declines.